 Childproofing your Piano

+One of the best ways to keep your piano clean and in good working order is to make sure your children treat it with respect.
 Of course you want your children to be able to use and enjoy your piano, but they need to understand how to take good care of it.
+This can help you avoid costly repairs.
 Teach your children to follow these rules around the piano:

 - No food or drink around the piano.
 Liquid and spills can damage a piano’s finish, so never set a cup on or near the piano.
 Crumbs in the keys can interfere with the action, and any liquid inside the piano could damage strings or soundboard.

 - Only fingers on the keys.
 Small objects like coins can get jammed inside, and hard objects can scratch the surface.
 If you use toys for practice games, make sure they are plush or plastic, and parents should always supervise.